dapr/dapr/docs/development/edit_and_deploy.md

-## Modify Actions and Deploy to the Cluster
+## Developing Dapr and Deploying to a Cluster

-This guide will walk through the steps to make a small change to Actions, then deploy the change to your cluster.
+This guide will walk through the steps to make a small change to Dapr, then deploy the change to your cluster.

 This guide assumes you have a local or AKS cluster set up.
 If you haven't done this, follow the appropriate link:
 - [Local Minikube cluster](./setup_minikube.md)
 - [AKS cluster](/setup_aks.md)

-1. If you haven't already cloned the code, clone https://github.com/actionscore/actions.
+1. If you haven't already cloned the code, clone https://github.com/dapr/dapr.

 2. Open the following file and add a log statement of your choice in main().
 We'll look for this log statement after we deploy our changes to confirm everything worked.
 ```
-[location you cloned to]/actionscore/actions/cmd/operator/main.go
+[location you cloned to]/dapr/dapr/cmd/operator/main.go
 ```

 Save the file.

 3. Go up two levels to
 ```
-[location you cloned to]/actionscore/actions
+[location you cloned to]/dapr/dapr
 ```

 and build.
 We're going to build for a Linux container.